Introduction

 Can I use vinegar to clean my windows?

-Yes, if you mix equal parts vinegar and water, it can effectively remove grime and leave your windows streak-free.
+Mixing equal parts vinegar and water can effectively cut through grime and leave your windows streak-free.

 How often should I clean my windows?

-Ideally, clean your windows every 1-3 months, depending on your environment and weather conditions to maintain clarity and prevent buildup.
+Cleaning your windows every 1-3 months is ideal, depending on your environment and weather, to keep them clear and prevent buildup.

 What should I do if I notice scratches on my windows after cleaning?

-No—avoid using abrasive materials; instead, use a glass repair kit or consult a professional for scratches to prevent further damage.
+Avoid abrasive materials; instead, use a glass repair kit or consult a professional to address scratches and prevent further damage.

 Is it safe to clean windows on a ladder?

-No—ensure safety by using a stable ladder and having someone hold it, or consider using an extension pole for high windows instead.
+For safety, use a stable ladder with someone holding it, or opt for an extension pole for those high windows instead.